arntzy/diceware/README.md

 ### Help

 ```
-Usage: diceware [OPTIONS] WORDLIST
+Usage: diceware [OPTIONS] PATH_TO_WORDLIST

   Generate a diceware password.

 Options:
-  --dice INTEGER       The number of dice to be rolled
+  --dice INTEGER       The number of dice to be rolled, default=5
-  --words INTEGER      The number of random words to generate
+  --words INTEGER      The number of random words to generate, default=5
   --special_character  Subsitute a special character for each instance of a
                        letter
   --number             Substitute a random number for each instance of a